Written By: Brad Campbell | April 20, 2025

 Because of this, school threat assessments always look for vulnerabilities that attackers could exploit and recommend ways to shore up these weak spots to protect the lives of school occupants.

-Potential risks that security threat assessments in schools consider include:
+Here’s a summary of the potential risks that security threat assessments in schools consider:

 Threat assessments in schools typically provide recommendations about best practices to implement, as well as about physical security upgrades to make.

-For example, best practices a security threat assessment might recommend include developing new lockdown procedures, creating an anonymous tip reporting system, training students and staff on recognizing and addressing threatening behaviors, and increasing monitoring of entryways and common areas
+For example, best practices a school threat assessment might recommend could include developing new school lockdown procedures, creating an anonymous tip reporting system, training students and staff on recognizing and addressing threatening behaviors, and increasing monitoring of entryways and common areas.

 Some examples of physical security upgrades that a school threat assessment might recommend are: